stencila/schema/schema/organization/Product.md

 # Product

 The `Product` type allows you to provide details about a product such as the product brand, logo and ID.
-This type can be used as any kind of product that is not [`CreativeWork`](/CreativeWork) item.
+This type can be used as any kind of product that is not a [`CreativeWork`](/CreativeWork).

 ## Examples